bratpeki/modern-milkytracker-guide/docs/ui.md

 Displays the sample.
 Largest part of the sample editor.
 Special actions include shift-left-clicking, left-clicking, right-clicking and scrolling.
-Right-clicking on it open the waveform editing menu, which is covered in more detail in
+Right-clicking on it open the waveform editing menu, which is covered in more detail in You can hold `Ctrl` when your mouse is inside the sample waveform viewer to view the `9xx` offset regions!
+This is pretty useful for chopping samples.

 - "Play:" text field:<br>
 Indicates which note will play when using `Wav`, `Rng` and `Dsp`.
 The note is displayed below the